jhumelsine/jhumelsine.github.io/_posts/2024-04-02-interpreter-design-pattern-grammars.md

 ExpressionList ::= Expression [, Expression]* // Whitespace is optional.
 Star is any number of repeating Comma/Expression extensions.
 ```

-Notice that the arithmetic operations take Expressions as operands.
+Notice that the arithmetic operations define Expressions as operands.
 That will allow us to nest expressions.

 These rules will be the basis of my upcoming design and implementation.
 As that continues, I may have to return and tweak it a bit.